CLE-SH: Comprehensive Literal Explanation package for SHapley values by statistical validity: Interaction analysis

-\textbf{4.
-Target: Continuous, Interaction: Continuous.} As in Section 5.3, samples are divided into two groups based on whether the interaction value is below or above its average.
-The analysis follows the same procedure as in Section 5.3, treating the interaction feature as binary.
+As in Subsection~\ref{subsec:disc-cont}, samples are divided into two groups based on whether the interaction value is below or above its average.
+The analysis follows the same procedure as in Subsection~\ref{subsec:cont-disc}, treating the interaction feature as binary.